isi-vista/VistaMT/README.rst

 When a training run is restarted, it uses the latest iteration files in the MODEL_DIR as a starting point.
-The MODEL_DIR/config.json file is a copy of the config file used when training begain.
+The MODEL_DIR/config.json file is a copy of the config file used when training began.

 Parameters like ``patience`` or ``epochs`` can be changed.
 After a typical training run completes, you may indeed need to increase these